Diabetes and Exercise: Success Story

 Says Shahar: "I always use this analogy in people with diabetes: Their muscles are kind of sleeping, so they're not burning glucose or calories.
 But if they exercise, they keep their muscles awake all the time.
 They keep burning calories, they lose weight, they make the glucose work more efficiently in their body."

 Like anyone else, Auyer sometimes gets off her exercise routine for a few days.
 She gets back on track by reminding herself why she started.

 "For me, that reason was my father.
 This is what he would want and this is important," she says.
 "That's the motivation to keep going."

-- Check your blood sugar before and after exercise.
-"No. 1: It's a motivation tool.
-When you exercise and see your blood glucose improve, you'll probably do more because it's going in the right direction," Shahar says.
-In time, your doctor might be able to reduce your insulin or oral diabetes medication.
-But you should also be checking to make sure your blood sugar isn't too high or too low.
+Check your blood sugar before and after exercise.
+"It's a motivation tool," Shahar says.
+“When you exercise and see your blood glucose improve, you'll probably do more because it's going in the right direction."
+In time, your doctor might be able to reduce your insulin or diabetes medications.
+But keep checking to make sure your blood sugar isn't too high or too low.

-- Wear comfortable shoes.
+Wear comfortable shoes.
 Good shoes will help you avoid foot problems, which can be more serious when you have diabetes.

 Wear a diabetes ID.
 Wear a bracelet or necklace or carry something that says you have diabetes.
 It should list an emergency contact and say whether you take insulin.